Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How to recognize phishing email scams

 Knowing what to do when you’ve opened a phishing link or clicked a suspicious email is good, but preventing any interaction with them is better.
-Fortunately, you can watch out for some telltale signs that an email you’ve received may be fraudulent even before you open it.
+Fortunately, you can watch out for some telltale signs of a phishing email.

 • Sound of urgency.
 Phishing emails often encourage you to open or interact with them immediately, often with a false alert or notification from a seemingly legitimate source.